bhk/rio/concepts.md

  * [Gradual Typing](#gradual-typing)

-## Core Language
+## Inner Language

-The core language (CL) is a minimal, pure functional language, similar to the lambda calculus with a strict evaluation strategy.
+The inner language (IL) is a minimal, pure functional language, similar to the lambda calculus with a strict evaluation strategy.
 All Rio programs are translated to this internal representation before being evaluated.

-Evaluation of a CL expression takes place within the context of a "lexical environment", which maps names to values.
-As currently formulated, the CL has five types of expressions:
+Evaluation of a IL expression takes place within the context of a "lexical environment", which maps names to values.
+As currently formulated, the IL has five types of expressions:

  * Function construction.
 Like `lambda` in Lisp, a function construction